- What Is a Project Status Report?

-A status report is an analytical tool that collects information on the current state of your project.
-They’re used to capture the project’s current progress, which then allows you to communicate that data to the team, project manager and stakeholders in the form of charts and graphs.
+A project status report is an analytical document that collects information and conveys the current state of a project.
+A status report allows project managers to communicate critical project data to stakeholders in the form of charts and graphs.

 The true value of a project status report lies beyond its use as a communication channel.
 It also provides a documented history of the project.
 This gives you historical data, so the next time you’re planning a similar project, you can avoid any missteps or bottlenecks.